eduardochico/SaaS-Test2/README.md

 Tailwind CSS configuration is located in `my-app/tailwind.config.js`.
 The main styles are imported in `src/index.css`.

 The product catalog is located in `my-app/src/ProductCatalog.jsx` and is rendered inside the main `App` component.
+The app's layout follows the Tailwind UI **light sidebar with header** pattern.